PabloPalaciosAlonso/SphereVectorVisualizer3D/README.md

 The next colors follow the same sequence, starting from red, but in lighter shades.

+### Extra parameters

+-`Sphere opacity`: The opacity of the spheres can be changed by adding a line "# SPHERE OPACITY X", where X is a real number between 0.0 and 1.0.
+Here, 0.0 indicates a transparent sphere, and 1.0 indicates an opaque sphere.
+By default, the opacity is 1.0.

 The end of a frame is indicated with a `#` symbol.